Biodiversity Audit

 Step 2 - Measuring the condition

-In the same way that we developed habitat assessments through scorecards for POBAS, we created some simple versions to give us a broad-based condition assessment of key habitats and features on each farm and a rating based on ‘red, amber, green’ to represent poor, moderate, good for biodiversity.
-These are our basic Assessments.
-Not all habitats will have an assessment; some will be just recorded as a presence or not.
+In the same way that we developed habitat assessment scorecards for POBAS, we developed these simpler versions to give us a broad-based condition assessment of key habitats and features on each farm.
+They have a rating based on ‘red, amber, green’ to represent poor, moderate or good for biodiversity; these are our basic assessments.
+Not all habitats will have an assessment; some will just be recorded as a presence or not.
 We are also testing some advanced assessments which look at habitat condition in more depth.
-Simple recommendations for improving habitat condition are provided.
+Simple recommendations for improving habitat condition are also provided.

-Whilst we are assessing habitat condition to show biodiversity across the farm or croft, the app also allows farmers and crofters to record the presence of key species they see on their land.
+Whilst we are assessing habitat condition to show biodiversity across the farm or croft, the Farm Biodiversity Scotland platform also allows farmers and crofters to record the presence of key species they see on their land.

 We want to provide an audit that everyone can do, if they wish to.
 So, the feedback we get from the farmers and crofters testing the audit, particularly those new to biodiversity, is crucial to making it simple and accessible to use.
 The testing will consist of three levels of mapping and habitat assessments from a simple habitat map to more in-depth condition monitoring.
-The feedback will enable us to advise the Scottish Government on the biodiversity audit component of the Whole Farm Plan.
+These responses from farmers and crofters form an important part of the continuing advisory role we play with the Scottish Government on the biodiversity audit component of the Whole Farm Plan.

 Sue Agnew/Kay Prichard